 California's energy efficiency standards (California Energy Code, Part 6, Title 24) did not exist for buildings constructed in the 1970s and before.
 As the need for energy conservation has increased, energy standards have become more restrictive with each edition of Title 24.
-A local building department's staff is responsible for understanding and enforcing these regulations within their jurisdiction.
+Local building departments are responsible for understanding and enforcing these regulations within their jurisdiction.